Courtice

 Courtice (/ˈkɜr.tɪs/) is a community in Ontario, Canada, about 60 km east of Toronto, within the Municipality of Clarington.
 Adjacent to Oshawa, it is west of Bowmanville, which is also part of Clarington.
 Courtice Road (Durham Road 34) connects with Highway 401 at Interchange 425, providing arterial access to the community.
 Darlington Provincial Park is located just south of Courtice.

 Geography

 The area is bounded by Townline Rd. on the west, Hancock Rd. on the east, Pebblestone Rd. on the north and Highway 401 on the south.
-It is geographically contiguous with populated parts of the neighbouring city of Oshawa, but separated by a band of rural wilderness from other populated parts of Clarington; accordingly, in the Canada 2011 Census, Courtice was counted as part of the population centre of Oshawa rather than that of Bowmanville/Newcastle.
+It is contiguous with the urban area of the neighbouring City of Oshawa, but separated by rural areas from other communities within Clarington itself; accordingly, in the Canada 2011 Census, Courtice was counted as part of the population centre of Oshawa rather than Bowmanville or Newcastle.

 History

 The area was first settled by Europeans in 1794 by the Burk and Trulls families.
 Courtice, however, takes its name from another one of the early families who settled the area.
 Thomas Courtice arrived in Darlington Township in 1831, followed by his brothers Christopher and James in 1833.
 The family emigrated from Putford Bridge, Devonshire, England.
 The community was centred on the Ebenezer Church/Schoolhouse which was erected in the 1850s.
 For a while the growing settlement was called "Ebenezer", and as it grew it would eventually encompass another hamlet called "Short's Corners".
 Short's Corners was located at King St. E (Highway 2) and Courtice Rd.
 George Short owned the blacksmith shop there where today Roy Nichols Motors sits.
 This became downtown Courtice.
 Across the street on the north side of Highway 2 was where A.F.
 Rundles' Market was built in 1860.
 Beside it on the east was James Courtice's carpenter shop, built in 1874; and on the west was the Post office run by John Walter in 1908.
 Just west of the Post office was the old Methodist Church.
 All of these buildings were torn down when Highway 2 was widened in 1988.
 The present NW corner of Courtice Rd. and Highway 2, where a townhouse complex sits, is where the Courtice Cheese factory and shop was located.
 Across the street at the present day auto body shop there used to be a wagon maker's shop.